hinto-janai/festival/daemon/mdbook/src/common-objects/collection.md

 It is _the_ central component, and almost all other methods/endpoints use it in some way.

+It does not contain actual audio/image data, but rather metadata and links to where those resources can be found.

 The `Collection` contains many nested objects, including the common 3:
 - [`Artist`](artist.md)
 - [`Album`](album.md)